nisealata/mms142-groupa-2024/README.md

 ## Authors
 - Abang, Kyla Yumie
+- Adriano, Josh Andrei
+- Agustin, Alexandra Nicole
+- Agustin, Dorothy Joy
+- Albaño, Diantha Ysabel
+- Alandy, Carlos Emanuelle
 - Alata, Ma.
 Denise
 - Alcapa, Tajah
-- Alandy, Carlos Emanuelle
+- Alcanar, Krystal
 - Alviar, Arvin Christian
 - Alviso, Alexis Jemn
-- Agustin, Alexandra Nicole
-- Agustin, Dorothy Joy
+- Amonoy, Francis Gabriel
 - Ancheta, Mariana Joaquina
 - Agtoto, Stephen John
-- Amonoy, Francis Gabriel
-- Alcanar, Krystal
-- Adriano, Josh Andrei
-- Albaño, Diantha Ysabel

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 We sincerely thank our professor for their invaluable guidance and resources, which served as the foundation of this project.
-We are also grateful to the creators of open-source tools that enabled us to bring our ideas to life.
+We are also grateful to Zirafa on GitHub for providing the open-source template, which played a crucial role in bringing our ideas to life.
 A special thanks goes to our teammates for their collaboration, creativity, and dedication, as well as to our friends and families for their unwavering support and encouragement throughout this endeavor.
 This project would not have been possible without the collective effort and inspiration from everyone involved.